MVallee1998/GPU_handle/README.md

 # Content
 The [Data](./Data) folder gathers the input facets for all the necessary dimensions n-1, one for each IDCM orbit.
 This data was computed using python, since it does not require much computing power.

-The [cuda](./cuda) folder gathers the GPU algorithms, with one file for each IDCM orbit and each dimension n-1.
+The [cuda](./cuda) folder gathers the GPU algorithms, with one file for each dimension n-1.
 Note the changes in the values of aliases (number of active threads, etc...) which changes according to each IDCM orbit for the best suitability to the GPU.
+Remember to change the data file you are using as an input in the appropriate ``*.cu`` script at line 5.

 The [C++](./cpp) folder contains the CPU version of the GPU algorithm which was used for comparing the output with the GPU algorithm.
 # How to compile and run the algorithm?